What is a Conservation Area?

 How does being in a Conservation Area affect me?

 Otherwise permitted development is allowed the same as elsewhere, unless the area is designated under an Article 4 direction.
-The Council provides a permitted development advice service to find out if what you are proposing is permitted development.

 Article 4 Directions